The information on this page is intended for users of a 64-bit Windows operating system.

 You can check if you are running 64-bit Windows before downloading 64-bit Java for Windows using the following link.

 SUMMARY64-bit Windows operating systems (which may be Windows 7, Vista or XP) come with a 32-bit Internet Explorer (IE) browser as the standard (default) for viewing web pages.
 These operating systems also include a 64-bit Internet Explorer browser, however using it is optional and it must be explicitly selected to view web pages.
 Note that because some web content may not work properly in a 64-bit browser, we recommend using the default 32-bit browser and downloading 32-bit Java.

 Follow the steps to verify whether you are using a 32-bit or 64-bit browser.

-Please note that 64-bit Java is presented as a download option automatically for 64-bit Internet Explorer and 64-bit Firefox.
+64-bit Java is presented as a download option automatically for 64-bit Internet Explorer and 64-bit Firefox.
 Switch to the 64-bit browser to access the 64-bit download.